getpelican/pelican-plugins/more_categories/README.md

 # Subcategory Plugin

+**NOTE: [This plugin has been moved to its own repository](https://github.com/pelican-plugins/more-categories).
+Please file any issues/PRs there.
+Once all plugins have been migrated to the [new Pelican Plugins organization](https://github.com/pelican-plugins), this monolithic repository will be archived.**

 This plugin adds support for multiple categories per article, and for nested categories.
 It requires Pelican 4.0.0 or newer.